MedMen: History

 In February 2019, MedMen announced a relationship with Treehouse Real Estate Investment Trust (“Treehouse”), a cannabis-focused REIT that had raised $133 million to acquire properties from MedMen.

 In 2019, MedMen former CFO, James Parker, filed a lawsuit claiming that he was wrongfully discharged; while MedMen's CEO and its board denied the claims, calling them baseless and asserting that they will prevail in court.
-On April 19, 2019, MedMen's Chief Operating Officer Ben Cook, general counsel Lisa Sergi Trager, and Senior Vice President of Corporate Communications Daniel Yi resigned.
+On April 19, 2019, MedMen's Chief Operating Officer Ben Cook, general counsel Lisa Sergi Trager, and senior vice president of corporate communications Daniel Yi resigned.
 Parker's lawsuit's claims resulted in the New York Medical Cannabis Industry Association removing MedMen from its roster.

 In May 2019, the Journal of the American Medical Association called for a "national evidence-based regulatory regime for marijuana marketing" citing MedMen's nationally broadcast health claims.

 In June 2019, the Los Angeles Business Journal reported MedMen's cash burn rate $70 million per quarter as the company cut expenses by 20% from 2018 levels.

 On February 1, 2020, Adam Bierman resigned as CEO and surrendered all of his Class A super voting shares.
 Ryan Lissack, MedMen's chief operating officer and chief technology officer, was appointed to serve as the interim CEO.

 On March 30, 2020, MedMen announced it had appointed Tom Lynch as Interim Chief Executive Officer and Chief Restructuring Officer.
-He previously served as Interim Chief Executive Officer of David's Bridal and before that Chairman and Chief Executive Officer of Frederick's of Hollywood.
+He previously served as Interim Chief Executive Officer of David's Bridal and before that chairman and chief executive officer of Frederick's of Hollywood.

+On April 26, 2024, MedMen announced that they have entered bankruptcy proceedings in Canada, and its CFO Amit Pandey resigned immediately after the announcement.
+MedMen USA filed for voluntary Chapter 7 bankruptcy liquidation and immediately discontinued all future operations permanently.